Skip to Main Content

 Where an organisational risk assessment deems it unsafe to denature the CD, the entire sharp containing the CD should be disposed of in the appropriate sharps bin.

-Managing Controlled Drugs (CD) waste contains further information.
+Managing Controlled Drugs (CD) waste (SPS page) contains further information about the disposal of controlled drugs.

 Good practice when managing sharps